Indian police kill top crime suspect in deaths of 8 officers

 In December last year, police shot dead four men suspected of raping and killing a young female veterinarian in southern India after investigators took them to the crime scene.
 Human rights groups have been calling for investigations into the deaths.

+The New Delhi Television channel reported that police had stopped media cars following the police convoy on the highway half an hour before Dubey was killed.
+There was no immediate police comment.

-Dubey’s gang of criminals is accused of fatally ambushing officers who had come to arrest them.
-They blocked the road with excavators and fired from rooftops, police said.
+Last week, police sought to arrest Dubey and others accused of being in his criminal gang.
+Police say the suspects blocked the road with excavators and fired at them from rooftops, police said.
 Five officers were also wounded and the assailants fled before police reinforcements could reach the area.

 Uttar Pradesh, with a population of 230 million, is one of the most impoverished states in India.
 It’s also considered one of the most lawless with high incidents of armed robberies, kidnappings for ransom and crimes against women, according to the National Crime Record Bureau.